Narangba Valley State High School: AFL Academy

 The Narangba Valley AFL Academy has been successful in numerous endeavours.
 It was the first AFL academy in the state to have female participants.
 The grade 8 academy students won the statewide Fast Nines competition in 2005 and the Junior (grade 8 and 9) AFL team won the statewide Lion's Cup for 2006.
 This feat was also achieved by both the Junior and Senior girls teams in 2006.
 This great triumph was repeated in 2007 by the junior girls team.
 The boys' and girls' AFL teams have both completed a trip to Melbourne, in 2007 and 2008 respectively, to compete against local school teams.
 In 2010 the grade 8 girls won Fast Nines.

+Australian Football Achievements

+The college competes in the AFL Queensland Schools Cup, the premier Australian Rules Football competition for schools in Queensland, it is run by AFL Queensland.